eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 Possible values: Any `Algorithm Name` of an IANA registered asymmetric signature algorithm (i.e. Usage is `alg`): https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms
 Note: The configured signing algorithm must be compatible with the configured signing key
-Default value: `RS256`
+Default value: `ES256`

 Variable: `VERIFIER_JAR_SIGNING_KEY`
 Description: Key to use for Authorization Request signing
 Possible values: `GenerateRandom`, `LoadFromKeystore`
-Setting this value to `GenerateRandom` will result in the generation of a random `RSA` key
+Setting this value to `GenerateRandom` will result in the generation of a random `EC` key using the curve `P-256`
 Note: The configured signing key must be compatible with the configured signing algorithm
 Default value: `GenerateRandom`